• Fri. Nov 28th, 2025

 LICENSE EXCHANGE

-All non-European Union residents of Cyprus, regardless of nationality, are required to exchange their home country driving licence for a Cypriot driving license.
+All non-European Union residents of Cyprus, regardless of nationality, are required to exchange their home country driving licence for a Cypriot driving licence.
 This usually occurs after a pre-determined time of residency.
-All licenses are exchanged free of charge for drivers over the age of 65, but a fee is applicable for all drivers under the age of 65.
+All licenses are exchanged free of charge for drivers over the age of 65, but a fee is applicable for all drivers under this age.

 CRITERIA FOR EXCHANGE